Soldering Safety Tips

 - Keep the cleaning sponge wet.

-- Furthermore, wash hands thoroughly when finished soldering.
+- Also, wash hands thoroughly when finished soldering.
 Especially, if you are grabbing a meal afterward.
 Lingering solder on your fingers typically does not add value to the tastiness of a meal.

-- Keep the work station clean and free of clutter.
-Cords from the soldering iron can easily become entangled with other objects on your workstation.
+- Furthermore, keep the work station clean and free of clutter.
+Therefore, cords from the soldering iron will not easily become entangled with other objects on your workstation.
 The soldering iron can quickly fall.
 As we mentioned, NEVER grab a falling soldering iron.
 An even worse result would be finding the soldering iron in your lap.

-- Also, avoid dirt or particles when soldering.
+- Finally, avoid dirt or particles when soldering.